wireapp/wire-server-deploy/terraform/README.md

    ```
    make apply ENV=$ENV
    ```
+1. To bootstrap the nodes, please refer to the [ansible README](../ansible/README.md)

 <sup>[1]</sup>For wire employees: Encrypt this file using `sops`, it will not
 work in the `nix-shell`, so change shell as needed.